-- The student must present a valid active California RN license to be verified by the Nursing Education Department. - A copy of the RN license must be submitted to the College's Records office for inclusion in the student's academic file. - The student must submit an official transcript of the Diploma Nursing school coursework to the Nursing Education Department at Palomar College.
-The transcript will also be evaluated by the Palomar College Evaluation Department for GE course approvals. - 38 of the 39 units required for the Nursing major at Palomar College may be awarded from the Diploma Nursing school. - One unit in Nursing at Palomar College must be earned by completion of NURS 203, Nursing Foundation II. - A Diploma Nurse must also meet all Associate Degree (AA or AS) General Education and/or District requirements including a minimum of 12 units which must be completed in residency at Palomar College.
+- The student must present a valid active California RN license to be verified by the Nursing Education Department.
+A copy of the RN license must be submitted to the College's Records office for inclusion in the student's academic file. - The student must have an official transcript of the diploma school coursework sent to the Nursing Education Department at Palomar College - Units accepted from diploma school: 38 units of the 39 units required for the major in Nursing at Palomar College may be accepted from the diploma school of nursing. - One unit must be earned by completion of, or challenging of, NURS 203, Nursing Foundation II. - When the student has completed the General Education requirements for either the Associate of Arts (AA) or the Associate of Science (AS) in Nursing and has completed the one unit required in Nursing, the student will be awarded credit for the 38 units of coursework completed in the diploma school of Nursing.